naddym/monitor-nifi/README.md

 # Monitor NiFi Health And Send Email Alerts

-    Python Scripts are desgined to monitor health of NiFi cluster running which capturing
+    Python Scripts are desgined to monitor health of NiFi cluster running which captures
-        1. JVM Memory,
+        1. JVM Memory
         2. Three repositories -> FlowFile, Content and Provenance
         3. Processor component throughput
         4. Cluster centric node monitoring

-    These Scripts are executed based on time-based scheduling say for x hours,minutes or seconds.
-Whenever there is a change in behaviour such as increasing memory, disk space, scaling down of nodes from the cluster or components have encountered an error,warning etc.. , An Email Notification is sent to the respective person ( say admin ).
-These emails are continously triggered on hourly basis until the NIFI cluster gets back to stable state.
+    These Scripts are executed on time-based scheduling (CRON - x hours,minutes or seconds ).
+Email Notification is sent when there is
+    1. Increase in heap
+    2. Increase in disk space
+    3. Nodes getting DISCONNECTED from the cluster
+    4. Components running bullentins errors, warnings

 ## Summary